debtcollective/student-debt-campaign/src/pages/index.md

   title: We are winning
 demand:
   content: >-
-    Tens of million of us are carrying more than $1.5 trillion in student debt.
+    Tens of millions of us are carrying more than $1.5 trillion in student debt.
     Our debt is someone's profit which also makes it a form of leverage over the government agencies and the private companies that are extracting from us.
     One million people default every year.